Thorgerd Egilsdottir: Portrayal in Icelandic Sagas

 Egil, who was known for his poetry, composed a poem in honor of his deceased son, and in doing so soon began to recover from his grief.
 He eventually left his bed and gave Thorgerd gifts when she left.

 Thorgerd Egilsdottir also makes an appearance in The Saga of the People of Laxardal (Laxdæla saga).
 In Chapter 23 her betrothal to Olaf the Peacock is described.
 Olaf and his father Hoskuld approached her father Egil at the Althing to make a match between Thorgerd and Olaf.
 Even though Egil approves of the match, he states that Thorgerd would have to be asked “because there is no man who could make Thorgerd his wife should she be set against it.”
 At first Thorgerd refused his offer of marriage, because she believed Olaf to beneath her in birth.
 After having a conversation with Olaf himself, and some convincing by her father, she finally agrees to the marriage.
 Her marriage was, by all accounts, an affectionate one.

 Thorgerd’s character is described in Laxdæla saga as;

 Everyone soon realized what a woman of strong character Thorgerd was: though she was not one to waste words, once she set her mind on something there was no swaying her – things had to go the way she wanted.

 This strong character is seen later in the Laxdæla saga when she seeks retribution for her slain son Kjartan.
 Her husband agrees to a wergild for his son’s death, but Thorgerd is set on vengeance.
 Being female, she has little option but to encourage her other sons.
-She takes then for a drive past the farm of man who killed Kjartan, and says;
+She takes them for a drive past the farm of man who killed Kjartan, and says;

 Here lives Bolli, your brother’s slayer, and not a shred of resemblance do you bear to your great ancestors since you won’t avenge a brother the likes of Kjartan.
 Never would your grandfather Egil have acted like this, and it grieves me to have such spineless sons.
 You would have made your father better daughters, to be married off, than sons.
 It shows the truth of the saying, Halldor, that “every kin has its coward”.
 I see only too well now that fathering such sons was Olaf’s great failing.
 I will address my words to you Halldor...because you’ve taken the lead among your brothers.
 We will turn back now; I made the journey mainly to remind you of what you seem to have forgotten.